HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 Both Vertical Sharding Table and Global Table have no such exit, because no special treatment is required for Unique Constraint.
 After Add Table and Configuration, it could be used after using Create Table statement to Add Table Structure.

-2. Using [Auto Create Table](#建表即分片) function, the switch of Global Unique Constraint could be set via table option GLOBAL_UNIQUE [=] {0 | 1}.
+2. Using Auto Create Table function, the switch of Global Unique Constraint could be set via `table option GLOBAL_UNIQUE [=] {0 | 1}`.
 For example:

 ```
 mysql> create table test02(id not null auto_increment Primary Key,a char(8),b decimal(4,2),c int) GLOBAL_UNIQUE=0;
 mysql> create table test03(id int Primary Key,id1 int) GLOBAL_UNIQUE =1;
 ```

-If not using GLOBAL_UNIQUE [=] {0 | 1}, then by default, it will be set Enable or Disable according to default value of the compute node parameter configuration or the Table Configuration added on the management platform; if GLOBAL_UNIQUE=1, it shall be judged as Enable; if GLOBAL_UNIQUE=0, it shall be judged as Disable.
+If not using `GLOBAL_UNIQUE [=] {0 | 1}`, then by default, it will be set Enable or Disable according to default value of the compute node parameter configuration or the Table Configuration added on the management platform; if GLOBAL_UNIQUE=1, it shall be judged as Enable; if GLOBAL_UNIQUE=0, it shall be judged as Disable.

 - If GLOBAL_UNIQUE setting is different from the default value, then GLOBAL_UNIQUE shall prevail;
 - If GLOBAL_UNIQUE setting is different from Global Unique Constraint configuration of this table on the Management Platform, then Create Table will fail, and error prompt will be given, for example when Add test01 on the management platform, Global Unique Constraint is disabled:

 ```